How to Ride a Cable Car in San Francisco

 Runs Between: Powell at Market and Mason at North Point

-This route starts from the same point near Union Square at Powell and Market Streets as the Powell-Hyde Line.
+This route also starts near Union Square at Powell and Market Streets, in the same place as the Powell-Hyde Line.

-If you're headed to Union Square from Fisherman's Wharf on the cable car, the boarding area at for this line is less busy than the one over at Hyde Street.
+If you're headed to Union Square from the waterfront on the cable car, the boarding area for this line is less busy than the one over at Hyde Street.

 What the Powell-Mason Line Passes: